lifebit-ai/cloudos-cli/README.md

 ```
 CloudOS python package: a package for interacting with CloudOS.

+CloudOS job functionality: run and check jobs in CloudOS.

 Your current job status is: running

-To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/612027b07db707019a095075 or repeat the command you just used.
+To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/61377b8631de9201a5befc31 or repeat the command you just used.

 ```

 And eventually, if everything went correctly:

 ```
 CloudOS python package: a package for interacting with CloudOS.

+CloudOS job functionality: run and check jobs in CloudOS.

 Your current job status is: completed

-To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/612027b07db707019a095075 or repeat the command you just used.
+To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/61377b8631de9201a5befc31 or repeat the command you just used.

 ```